 The Sale Deed is an essential legal document that contains evidence of the sale and the transfer of property from the builder to the individual.
 Many a time, years after buying a home, the individual may want to sell the house for some reason, in which case, this document is essential.
 The sale deed is usually executed before the sale agreement and after the compliance of the terms and conditions detailed in the sale agreement as agreed to by the individuals concerned.
 So, the Sale Deed is one of the imperative documents needed for a first-time home buyer.

 2) The Mother Deed

-The Mother Deed is an important document which traces the ownership of the property.
+When you navigate through the legal documents required to purchase a property, this one holds the utmost importance.
+The Mother Deed is an important document that traces the ownership of the property.
 This document is generally required by banks when a buyer avails a loan against the property.
 An individual may approach the local authorities for help while creating this document.

-The Sale and Purchase Agreement contains a list of terms and conditions that are agreed to by both the buyer and the seller.
+One of the most important documents required for buying a flat is The Sale and Purchase Agreement.
+It contains a list of terms and conditions that are agreed to by both the buyer and the seller.
 An excellent example of this would be the negotiation for the price of the flat.
 The agreement would contain the agreed amount of the flat by both – the buyer and the seller.

 4) The Building Approval Plan